James Wormley Jones

-James Wormley Jones (September 22, 1884 – December 11, 1958) was an African-American policeman and World War I veteran, who is best known for having been the first African-American FBI special agent.
+James Wormley Jones (September 22, 1884 – December 11, 1958) was an African-American policeman and World War I veteran, who is best known for having been the first African-American Federal Bureau of Investigation special agent.

 Early life

 Jones was born in Fort Monroe, Virginia.
-At a young age he moved with his family to Cambridge, Massachusetts, where he completed his early education.
+At a young age, he moved with his family to Cambridge, Massachusetts, where he completed his early education.
 Returning to Virginia, he took up studies at Norfolk Mission College and a year later went to continue his education at Virginia Union University, though he did not graduate.

 Police career

 Jones began service with the Washington Metropolitan Police Department in January 1905.
 He rose from being a footman to a horseman then a motorcycle policeman.
-His work resulted in being promoted to detective.
+His work resulted in him being promoted to detective.
 During this time he and his wife Ethel T. (Peters) Jones became the parents of three children.
 Their son John B. Jones was born in 1910.
 Another son, Amos W. Jones, was born in 1911.
 Their daughter Mildred Theodora Jones was born in 1915.

 Military exploits

 In 1917 Jones joined the United States Army.
-He attended the Officers' Training School in Des Moines, Iowa, and once his training was complete he was given a commission as a Captain.
+He attended the Officers' Training School in Des Moines, Iowa, and once his training was complete he was given a commission as a captain.
 He was assigned to the 368th Infantry Regiment (United States), 92nd Division, in command of Company F.

 After his company was sent to France in 1918, he saw action in the Vosges Mountains, Argonne Sector, and the Metz front.

 During that time he became an instructor with the 92nd Division School of Specialists.
 His work there resulted in his being promoted to senior instructor.
-With the war's end in 1918 he resigned his post and resumed his work at the Metropolitan Police.
+With the war's end in 1918, he resigned from his post and resumed his work at the Metropolitan Police.